vignesh14052002/KnowledgeBase/Learning/AI.md

 - Check if api key is exposed in dev tools
 - Codeact agent will collect relevant code chunks

+### SweepAI
+- Have file context in chunk (list of class and functions)
+- Pass diff alone to next step

 ### Memory management
 - Microsoft copilot chat - create long term and short term memory from the current conversation
 - [memary](https://github.com/kingjulio8238/memary)